mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 If mentoring is not the right fit for them, I'll let them know.

 Easier access to answers hasn't changed any of this.
-You can use "AI" to examine a decision, or you can use it as an echo chamber to justify it.
+You can use AI to examine a decision, or you can use it as an echo chamber to justify it.
 The second use may feel more rewarding in the moment, but it leaves you where you started.

 What I want from mentorship is the kind of help my coach gave me: someone paying enough attention to notice what I couldn't see for myself.

 That's what I aim to offer in my [Rust mentorship](https://corrode.dev/mentorship/), at least: we work through hard problems together, explore the design space, and make deliberate choices.
 If I do a good job, my mentee will eventually surpass me, and I'd be proud to help them get there.